DavidNCamelo/Olympic/README.md

 | Extracting Medalists SinceParis.py    | Extracts detailed data starting from Paris 2024.          | Olympic Medalists.csv (added rows)           |

 The visual project is located in my portfolio site: https://project.novypro.com/IYwptn

+The intention will be update the data in each olympic winter and summer session, tracking data from the official site.